allegheny-college-cmpsc-105-spring-2024/data-exploration-blog/README.md

 Summary of TODOs.
 Details are below

-1. TODO: Update this website with content!
+0. TODO: Clone your repo using git, and open the project in Spyder following steps from last lab
+1. TODO: Add analytics to the site
 2. TODO: Submit work to GitHub using git
-3. TODO: Add analytics to the site
+3. TODO: Update this website with content!
 4. TODO: Submit work to GitHub using git
 5. TODO: Review your colleagues' restaurants/sports sites and write two short reviews
 6. TODO: Submit work to GitHub using git
-7. TODO: Check your analytics and make an addition post about the meaning of the data you see
+7. TODO: Check your analytics and make an additional post about the meaning of the data you see
 8. TODO: Submit work to GitHub using git

+## How to clone your repo

+- TODO: in GitHub, copy the SSH link to your repo from the green `code` button
+- TODO: Open a terminal
+- TODO: `cd` to a location where you would like to store lab 5
+- TODO: type `git clone` then paste in the link
+- TODO: in spyder, open a new project from existing directory.
+  - navigate to this lab and then hit create.
+You should then see all your files in the left hand panel.
+There are no code cells to run, but you can edit Markdown.

+## How to add analytics to this website

+- TODO: in the `_config.yml`, add your Google Analytics tracking ID on line 5
+- TODO: submit your changes to GitHub
+  - See below for `How to push your work onto GitHub`

 ## How to update this website with content